Midland League (Massachusetts): History

-The Midland League was founded circa 1905 by schools Milford High School, Framingham High School, and Woonsocket High School.
+The Midland League was founded c.
+1905 by schools Milford High School, Framingham High School, and Woonsocket High School.
 The lack of organizing bodies like the MIAA at the time allowed for schools to form leagues with out of state schools.
-Milford won the first league title in Football, defeating Framingham by a score of 17-11.
+Milford won the first league title in Football, defeating Framingham by a score of 17–11.
 In 1906, the league admitted Grafton High School and Northbridge High School (then known as Whitensville High School), only for them to leave by October presumably due to Milford's dominance.
 However they seemed to be back in league by the end of the month.
 By 1908, both schools had left for good; replacing them would be Natick High School and Needham High School.

 The landscape changed again in 1911 at the Midland League reformed into the Midland Interscholastic League.
 With Needham and Woonsocket's departure, the league admitted rivals Hudson High School and Marlborough High School, along with nearby Westborough High School.
 At the end of the 1916 football season, Framingham elected to withdraw after a controversy in which the league voted to give Milford the league championship.
-This didn't help the league the next year, when only Hudson, Milford, and Natick were able to field teams due to World War I.
+This did not help the league the next year, when only Hudson, Milford, and Natick were able to field teams due to World War I.

 With a new decade came a new league makeup; Needham was back by 1922, replacing Westborough, only for Westborough to rejoin the following year and replace recently departed Milford.
 Wellesley High School also joined in 1923, now able to play league games against their rivals in Needham.
 Natick had become too dominant by the end of 1925, and chose to leave to be an independent.
 To replace them was Milford, coming back to the league in 1926.
 Maynard High School joined in 1927, bringing the number of members up to seven.
 By the end of the 20's, the league started to take familiar shape with the departure of Needham and Wellsley, and the arrival of Hopkinton High School.

 Clinton High School had been looking into joining the midland for some time, and by 1931, they finally got their chance.
-Hopkington and Westborough were out of the league by the mid 30's, bringing the total amount of teams back down to five.
+Hopkington and Westborough were out of the league by the mid '30s, bringing the total number of teams back down to five.
 In 1941, Natick made a surprising return to the Midland as a football only member, leaving the Bay State League.
 Leading up to the 1943 Baseball season, the League had to drop the schedule due to transport difficulties; thankfully they were able to fix these problems by the fall in time for Football season.
 Franklin High School was next up to join the Midland in 1948 as a Basketball only member, although it is unclear why they made this move.